 10. Walking Food Tour

-This is just the tip of the culinary scene in Paris.
+This is just the tip of the culinary scene in Paris and the best food experiences in Paris.
 We encourage you to try these gastronomic finds but also to discover and find your own special hidden gems.
 Paris is a foodie’s wonderland so start the day early and be sure to wear your smart comfortable shoes so you don’t miss a thing.

 THE QUICK BITE: These 10 Best Food Experiences in Paris will have you wandering the streets of Paris and discovering why foodies return again and again.